dushoff/makestuff/makeR.md

 * use Rout as a fake dependency (this still has chaining problems, though)
 * make horrible eval rules in makeR.mk so that it chains anyway

+This is apparently solved now with eval rules.
+Less transparent than I would like, but seems robust enough.
+See impmakeR above.